(Updated 23 July 2014)

 NMMC has started mining the major new Northern Kanimekh deposit, northwest of Navoi, costing US$ 34 million.
 Northern Kanimekh ore occurs 260 to 600 metres deep with 77% of uranium reserves present at 400-500-metre depth.
 This requires a special approach to building wells and uranium mining process.
-The pilot plants at Northern Kanimekh and Alendy were commissioned in 2008-09 and the two commercial mines are expected to achieve full capacity in December 2013.
+The pilot plants at Northern Kanimekh and Alendy were commissioned in 2008-09 and the two commercial mines were completed at the end of 2013, and are expected to achieve full capacity in 2015.

 In August 2013 NMMC suspended construction of Meilysai and Northern Maizak mines in central Kyzylkum due to high carbonate content in the ore rendering ISL inefficient.

 Russia: In January 2006 Techsnabexport (ARMZ subsidiary) signed a memorandum of understanding with NMMC and Goskomgeo (State Committee for Geology and Mineral Resources of Uzbekistan) to set up a uranium mining joint venture based on the Aktau deposit.
 Initially, it was planned that the joint venture would start operations late 2006, but after four years' negotiation no agreement could be reached and Russia withdrew in mid 2010.
 Aktau's probable resources are estimated 4,400 tons of uranium accessible by ISL and with treatment of 300 tU/yr production envisaged at Navoi.
 However, the ore is complex and this has apparently deterred establishment of the project.
 Goskomgeo invited ARMZ to consider its black shales, but ARMZ declined on the basis that no treatment process was known for them.

 In 2007 Russia offered to enrich Uzbekistan uranium in the International Uranium Enrichment Center in Angarsk.